Angles6230/Certification-Notes/CCNA Study.md

 All Devices in the same service set share the same SSID(Service Set ID)
 	Does not need to be unique
+Upstream wired network is called DS(Distribution System) Wireless coverage area of AP is called Basic Service Area(BSA) - Wireless Cell WAPs broadcast their information on Beacon frames
-Upstream wired network is called DS(Distribution System) Each BSS/ESS is mapped to a VLAN on the wired network Possible for an AP to provide multiple WLANs, each with unique SSID WLAN is mapped to seperate VLAN and connected to wired network thru a trunk
+Each BSS/ESS is mapped to a VLAN on the wired network Possible for an AP to provide multiple WLANs, each with unique SSID WLAN is mapped to seperate VLAN and connected to wired network thru a trunk